zdravkov/kendo-docs/short-guide.md

 - Avoid passive voice.
 Usually people use it when they can't explain something well enough.
 - **Present simple tense is just fine**.
 Stick to it (this article is written in it).
 - Avoid gerund, unless you really need it.
-- Don't be afraid to refer to the user with "you".
-Don't go too informal, though.
+- Don't be afraid to refer to the user with "you", but don't go too informal.
-- **Do not avoid repetition of terms**.
+- **Repeat nouns**.
 Repeating the noun is *recommended in technical writing*.
-This will avoid ambiguity (what "it" refers to in this sentence?).
+It removes ambiguity (what "it" refers to in this sentence?).
-- Stay consistent with your terms and the way they are capitalized (DataSource VS datasource VS data source).
+- Stay consistent with your terms and how they are capitalized (DataSource VS datasource VS data source).
 When in doubt, check how they are used in articles related to yours.
 - Avoid too much nested sentences (this is nesting).
 - Use *must* for required steps and *should* for recommended ones.